Pacers vs. Celtics Player Props Betting Odds

-Sportsbooks have listed player props for Jayson Tatum, Tyrese Haliburton and others when the Boston Celtics visit the Indiana Pacers at Gainbridge Fieldhouse on Saturday at 7:00 PM ET.
+Player prop betting options for Jayson Tatum, Tyrese Haliburton and others are available in the Boston Celtics-Indiana Pacers matchup at Gainbridge Fieldhouse on Monday (starting at 7:00 PM ET).

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!